 Smoke/fire & Carbon Monoxide Detectors

 When any detectors are fitted in the property, under the terms of your agreement, you are obligated to ensure they are checked regularly and are kept in good working order.
-This is for your safety of your family.
+This is for the safety of your family.
 We recommend a daily check, however, they must be checked at least once a week.
 If you become aware of a fault you must notify us immediately.

 Should you wish to make any changes to the property, you must inform us in writing and wait until written permission is given before any work commences.
 Permission will not be withheld unreasonably.
-However, should the redecoration be anything garish, at the end of the tenancy we may insist that the property is repainted to the same standard as when you moved in.
+However, should the redecoration be anything garish, at the end of the tenancy we may insist that the property is repainted to the same standard as when you moved in?

 If your property has a garden, it is your responsibility to ensure the lawns are cut regularly and the borders are kept tidy and free from refuse

 We require a deposit for every tenancy and will be registered with an approved government scheme.
 This deposit is a refundable only after you have vacated the property and provided that:

 - Your rent is paid up to date;

 - All utility bills relating to the tenancy have been paid;

 - The property has been well maintained and no damage is present;